dragon731012/-WORKING-bookmarklets-and-games/README.md

 # how to use:

-1.highlight all of the text
+1. highlight all of the text

-2.drag it to your bookmarks bar
+2. drag it to your bookmarks bar

-3.click it when you want to run it
+3. click it when you want to run it

+OR

+1. copy whole thing.

+2. type javascript: into your url bar.

+3. paste it

 # my and my contributor's involvement with these